From the beginner to the elite athlete, we offer every pupil the opportunity to participate and develop in a wide range of sporting activities.

 Coach: Neil Frankland.

-Squash is a thriving sport at the College, with both boys' and girls' teams recording notable victories on the county and national circuit.
+Squash is a thriving sport at the College, with five boys' and girls' teams competing, recording notable victories on the county and national circuit.

-In tandem with regular fixtures against Eton, Harrow, Charterhouse, Cranleigh, KCS Wimbledon, Reed's and the RAC Club, Epsom teams compete regularly in the boys' and girls' National Competitions at both U15 and U19 level.
+In tandem with regular fixtures against Eton, Harrow, Charterhouse, St Paul's, Reed's and the RAC Club, Epsom teams compete regularly in the boys' and girls' National Competitions at both U15 and U19 level.
 In 2008 the boys' U15 team reached the finals of the National Competition, competing in the last stages at Manchester's National Squash Centre and finishing 3rd in the UK overall.

 In addition to team sport, squash is offered as a recreational activity at Epsom and we aim to encourage as many young people as possible to engage with the sport.